zuhrulumam/LearnLaravel/readme.md

 Day 4 :
 - Create Read Update Delete Post (take 1 hour to finish this, well in yii2 it just take 3 minutes less :v) (i think tomorrow will work the UI, i hope so .. )

+Day 5 :
+Okayyyy.. today i realize that semantic-ui require more time to learn than bootstrap.
+Because i want finish my main object here quickly (learning laravel), so tomorrow i will change this project UI into bootstrap. :v